ietf-wg-privacypass/base-drafts/draft-ietf-privacypass-architecture.md

 # Privacy considerations {#privacy}

-In the Privacy Pass protocol {{draft-davidson-pp-protocol}}, redemption tokens intentionally encode very little information beyond which key was used to sign them.
+In the Privacy Pass protocol {{?I-D.ietf-privacypass-protocol}}, redemption tokens intentionally encode very little information beyond which key was used to sign them.
 The protocol intentionally uses components that provide cryptographic guarantees of this fact.
 However, even with these